JuliaImages/Images.jl/doc/usage.md

     spatialorder: ["x", "y"]
     colorspace: RGB
 ```
+Let's look at the properties:

+- `colordim: 1` indicates that the first dimension of the array is used to store color information
+- `spatialorder: ["x", "y"]` indicates that, after color, the image data are in "horizontal-major" order, meaning that a pixel at spatial location `(x,y)` would be addressed as `img[:,x,y]`. `["y", "x"]` would indicate vertical-major.
+- `colorspace: RGB` indicates that color is represented as an RGB triple

 Note that the image was loaded in "non-permuted" form, i.e., following the direct representation on disk.
 If you prefer to work with plain arrays, you can convert it:
 ```